davidbradway/nightlighttreebright/README.md

 ## USING THE WEB INTERFACE

 <p align="center">
-This feature of the original project has not been adapted yet.
-See the [original README](https://github.com/davidbradway/xmastree/blob/master/README.md) and help port it! </p>
+This feature of the original project has not been adapted to the nightlight project.
+See the [original README](https://github.com/spark/xmastree/blob/master/README.md) and help port it! </p>

 ## MODIFYING THE FIRMWARE